Occasional Lectures and Short-term Consultations

 Eligibility for Authorization

-• The activity must be directly related to the objectives of the scholar’s program at the UMN.
+• The activity must be directly related to the objectives of the scholar’s program at UMN.

 • The activity must be merely incidental to the scholar’s primary program activities.